telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 ---
 # Customize Test Studio's Layout

-You can customize Test Studio's layout to fit your needs and personal preferences.
-You can reorder all panels manually or choose from the predefined default layouts.
-You can choose between _Light_ and _Dark_ themes.
+Test Studio layout can be customized to fit your needs and personal preferences.
+You can reorder all panels manually or choose from the predefined layouts.
+You can switch between _Light_ and _Dark_ themes.

-The default layout that loads when you start Test Studio is the _Compact_ layout.
-The default theme is the _Light_ theme.
+The default layout when you start Test Studio is the __Compact__ layout in the __Light__ theme.

 ![default layout][1]

 ## Predefined Layouts

 The preset layouts rearrange the panes in the Test Studio project to focus your attention on certain tools.
-These are three available layouts:
+The three predefined layouts are

 * Compact (default)